isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-on-the-trail-of-francis-p-ng.md

 Yet, many things had changed.
 Unfamiliar apartments and buildings had sprung up everywhere, and new shopping malls and changes inside once familiar buildings generated some anxiety.
 And there was a definite buzz to the city, with a lot more people than I remembered.
 I tried to recall and imprint in my memory scenes I was familiar with.
 But much as I was disturbed about losing my own memory of Singapore, I was equally concerned about the loss of one of Singapore's literary treasures.

 I had come back to Singapore to trace the footsteps of Francis P. Ng, a forgotten Singapore poet who disappeared at the outset Of the Japanese invasion in 1942.
 Before arriving in Singapore.
-I had discovered that Francis P. Ng was a pseudonym for Teo Poh Leng, a local Chinese and the author of <i>F.M.S.R.<i> (1937), <sup>1</sup> a poem that describes a train journey from Singapore to Kuala Lumpur on the Federated Malay States Railways (FMSR). <i>F.M.S.R.</i> has been claimed to be the first published book-length English poem by a Singapore author.
+I had discovered that Francis P. Ng was a pseudonym for Teo Poh Leng, a local Chinese and the author of <i>F.M.S.R.</i> (1937),<sup>1</sup> a poem that describes a train journey from Singapore to Kuala Lumpur on the Federated Malay States Railways (FMSR). <i>F.M.S.R.</i> has been claimed to be the first published book-length English poem by a Singapore author.

 (Right) An “S” Class Express engine of the Federated Malay States Railways (FMSR), which was a rail operator that serviced British Malaya in the first half of the 20th century.
 The poem <i>F.M.S.R.</i> (published in 1937) describes a train journey from Singapore to Kuala Lumpur. <i>Lee Kip Lin Collection, courtesy of National Archives of Singapore. </i>